Vibecoder9000/Extension-VideoAvatar/README.md

 **Note:** Video-to-WebP conversion requires the [Video Background Loader extension](https://github.com/SillyTavern/Extension-VideoBackgroundLoader).
 Without it, you'll see a notification prompting you to install it.

-### How the Extension Finds Animated Files

-The extension automatically checks for companion files with the same base name as the PNG avatar in the characters folder (e.g., `Alice.png` → looks for `Alice.webp`, `Alice.webm`, or `Alice.mp4`).

 ## Supported Avatar Types

 - **Character Avatars** - `characters/<name>.png`